vesche/mtt/README.md

   --quality [All|720p|1080p]  Quality of movies.
   --help                      Show this message and exit.

-> python mtt.py --movie "Lord of the Rings"
+> python mtt.py --movie "Lord of the Rings" --quality All
 1. The Lord of the Rings: The Two Towers
 2. The Lord of the Rings: The Fellowship of the Ring
 3. The Lord of the Rings: The Return of the King